 The requirements for a Canada visa are as follows:

-It must be valid for at least six months over the date you will leave Canada.
+It must be valid for at least six months from the date you will leave Canada.
 It must also have been issued in the past ten years.

 You need to complete the application form on the Immigration, Refugees, and Citizenship Canada website.
 What you fill in the form must be true and identical to your personal information.
 For instance, your first and last name spelling must be exactly like your passport.